AnthonyMarkD/CHDS/README.md

 Hello and welcome to our ECE 492 Capstone Project!

-CHDS or Covid Haptic Distancing System is a system which focus on allowing users to maintain social distance from others through the usage of haptic feedback.
+The CHDS or Covid Haptic Distancing System is a system which focuses on allowing users to maintain social distance from others through the usage of haptic feedback.

 A demonstration can be found at https://www.youtube.com/watch?v=We4i9l6wNcE